Liliia Orlenko

 EARN'M

-Leading design, and a lot of the product decisions, across a fast-moving startup.
+Principal product designer leading design direction, the design culture, and a lot of the product decisions across a fast-moving startup.

-I came in as the lead designer for a team that had no design direction, just a freelance designer working on demand, two business developers, and three engineers.
-I ended up steering what got built and how.
-The job was less about producing screens and more about making decisions, keeping a small team aligned, and setting up a design system that other people, and later AI agents, could build from without me in the loop.
+I came in to a team with no design direction: one freelance designer on demand, two business developers, three engineers.
+I consolidated the scattered design functions into one practice and ended up steering what got built and how.
+The job was less about producing screens and more about design leadership: setting direction, managing stakeholders across business and engineering, mentoring the people who would carry the work, and building a design culture and a system that the team, and later AI agents, could run without me in the loop.

 Design outlived my role